rafid29mehda/Fetal-Health/New Contribution/Temporal & Uncertainity/Temporal Contribution.md

-Below is a comprehensive documentary explaining each part of the final code from `"Final Temporal Uncertainty Tabnet.ipynb"`, detailing how it improves your model for fetal health detection, and providing guidance on how to write about each part in your Q1 journal submission.
+Below is a comprehensive documentary explaining each part of the final code from `"Final Temporal Uncertainty Tabnet.ipynb"`, detailing how it improves your model for fetal health detection, and providing guidance on how to write about each part in our Q1 journal submission.
 This will help you articulate a compelling, impactful contribution for a high-quality academic publication, emphasizing novelty, performance, and clinical relevance.

 ---